aflalahmad/terraform-hub-and-spoke/README.md

 # Contributing

-We welcome contributions to improve this Terraform module.
+We welcome contributions to improve this Terraform Project.